Exelon Pavilions

 Exelon Pavilions, Solar-powered architectural structures in Millennium Park, Chicago, US

-Three pavilions provide access to underground parking garages, while the Northwest Pavilion functions as the Millennium Park Welcome Center and office space.
+Three pavilions provide access to underground parking garages beneath the park, while the Northwest Pavilion serves as the Millennium Park Welcome Center with information and office spaces.
+Their position at street level makes them easy to locate and access from multiple park entrances.

 Location: Chicago